About Danyale Weems, LCSW, CCTP, RPT-S,

 You may be questioning your beliefs; exploring alternative practices.
 You’ve tried traditional talk therapy before and/or maybe you’re just turned off by what you’ve heard about talk therapy.
 You’re concerned with your mind, body, and spirit connection.
 You know there are alternatives that may help you feel less sad/depressed, less anxious, less frustrated in life; you’re just not sure what or where to look.
 You need additional guidance and exploration to feel better and self-actualize.

-Tonya Klemmer is a Licensed Clinical Social Worker (LCSW); she is aware of the importance of a holistic approach to life, thoughts, and feelings.
+Tonya Klemmer, Licensed Clinical Social Worker (LCSW); is aware of the importance of a holistic approach to life, thoughts, and feelings.
 She incorporates alternative practices in a person-centered approach which improves the mind-body-spirit connection.
 Tonya has a passion for empowering others to be the best versions of themselves.
 Tonya has the experience and expertise in treating depression, anxiety, trauma, behavioral issues, persons with autism, and teens who have engaged in sexually problematic behaviors.
 Tonya uses integrative and expressive approaches to help you, and/or your teen improve.